booked: refers to the sum of

 Canceledstatus; all access to the balance, transactions, and other account information will be immediately cut-off.
 You will no longer have access to the account number.

-closeAccount mutation.
-Swan will then ask for the users consent, and a consent resource will be returned containing the
+closeAccountmutation with their user token.
+Swan will then ask for the user's consent, and a consent resource will be returned containing the

-consentUrl which will let you redirect the user to launch Swan app's strong authentication process.
+consentUrlwhich will let you redirect the user to launch Swan's strong authentication process.
 Learn More.